Ronnasayd/leet-code-problems-test/prompts.md

-Suppose you are an experienced software developer and you list some tips as a step-by-step algorithm to solve the following problem for a junior developer, but without writing the code so that he can develop his skills:
+Suppose you are an experienced software developer and you need to list some tips in step-by-step format whitout writing the code, for a junior developer so that he can solve the following problem:

-Suppose you are a software developer and list some tips to solve the following question but without writing the code itself:
+Suppose you are an experienced software developer and you need to list some tips whitout writing the code,for a junior developer so that he can solve the following problem: